Current Divider Formula and Derivation

 What is the current divider?

 This article presents the three most common forms of the current divider.
 It provides a brief introduction to the technique based on Ohm’s Law and Kirchhoff’s Law.
-We conclude with worked examples and a set of questions and critical thinking questions.
+We conclude with worked examples and a set of questions.

-Figure 1: The current divider equation may be used to solve for the current flowing through any resistor as shown in this in this circuit.
+Figure 1: The current divider equation may be used to solve for the current flowing through any resistor in this circuit.
 Ref: Multisim Live

 Tech Tip: Click here for DigiKey’s easy to use online calculator to solve for the branch using the current divider equation.